9 minute read

 Whether you’re printing and mailing information, sending text and email notifications or hosting documents securely online, having a multichannel communication system makes it much easier to manage.

 There are third-party solutions available that can provide the secure end-to-end production and distribution of documents through all communication channels.
-This makes communicating with your customers straightforward, however, they like to be reached, as a single supplier can work with all of your communication channels.
-It also reduces the risk of a data breach as you are only transferring data to one supplier rather than sending data to many suppliers for different channel output.
+This makes communicating with your customers straightforward; however, they prefer to be reached, as a single supplier can manage all of your communication channels.
+It also reduces the risk of a data breach, as you are only transferring data to one supplier rather than sending data to multiple suppliers for different channel outputs.

 Introducing Aceni – Datagraphic’s secure and integrated multichannel communications system